 - 5.35 use smokeless tobacco products 1

-The Louisiana Tobacco Quitline is an easily accessible, free resource that offers counseling and FDA-medications.
+Quit With Us, Louisiana provides an easily accessible, free resource that offers counseling and FDA-medications.
 Used together, these tools have been proven to help tobacco users quit more easily than trying to stop cold turkey or using medication alone.
-Tobacco users who use Quitline services are 60% more likely to successfully quit compared to those who attempt to quit without help.2, 3, 4
+Tobacco users who use these quit services are 60% more likely to successfully quit compared to those who attempt to quit without help.2, 3, 4

 Health and Economic Benefits of Quitting